A question from a reader on the literal understanding of Christ's Ascension:

 What sort of confusion could there have been had Christ said, "I am returning to my Father now" and then disappeared into a cave, walked down into a river or vanished into a forest?
 When He Ascended, He knew that this was a undeniable sign of His exaltation - and that all men would know what He meant by this act.

 This really is no different than Elijah's being taken into heaven.
+Every Christian believes Elijah was assumed into heaven; no Christian really believes one needs a physical vehicle like a chariot in order to get there.
 Of course, nobody brings this up as much with Elijah since there is more of a predisposition against historical-literal interpretation when it comes to the Old Testament.

 I hope this helps.
 But in case it doesn't, here is what C.S.
 Lewis said about it: